kamranmuazzam/uloom/documents/questionbank/medicine_paper1.typ

 + Mention the investigations you would advice for her to confirm your diagnosis. a.
 A
 + 30-year-old lady presents with arthralgia for 3 months and you are suspecting as a case of systemic lupus erythematosis (SLE).
 What other criteria you would look for the diagnosis of SLE?
 (DU- 18.Ju)
 + A 30 year old lady presents with polyarthralgia, oral ulcer and hair loss.
 (DU-16Ja)
- + Mention further clinical information which will suggest underlying actiology.
+ + Mention further clinical information which will suggest underlying aetiology.
  + Suggest investigations for her with interpretation.
 + Write down the management plan of systemic lupus erythematosus.
 (DU-10Ja)
 + A 30 year old housewife presented with joint pain with pleural effusion.
 She has history of repeated abortion.
 How will you investigate and treat her?
 (DU-07Ja)